Best Live Streaming Guide: How to stream games on Twitch

 Alternatives to OBS XSplit, Streampro IO, Streamlabs & co.

 Of course, OBS is not the only software you can use to broadcast your stream on Twitch.
 There are many alternatives.
-Some of them we would like to present now.
+We share some of them with you down below.
 In addition to your streaming software, there are of course other tools and plugins to make your life easier as a streamer.
 We have discussed the topic in an article.

 How to become a successful streamer Get followers & earn money

-So now you know everything there is to know about streaming on Twitch and Co., but there’s probably one question still bothering you: How do I become a successful streamer?
-Below we want to take a closer look at the topic Streaming successfully.
+So now you know everything there is to know about setting up your stream on Twitch but there’s probably one question still bothering you: How do I become a successful streamer?
+Below we want to take a closer look at becoming a successful streamer.
 It’s all about a good concept for your channel on Twitch, which you can use to get viewers and earn money later on.
-We will discuss some basic techniques and then conclude with final optimization possibilities.
+We will discuss some basic techniques and then conclude with some final optimization possibilities.
 First of all, here is an overview of the market in our Twitch data section:

 Types of streamers